WorldGenerator/WorldGen/README.md

 ## Development

-Life on MARS (WorldGen) was developed at **SodaHacks** by Minh Nguyen, MyeongJae *"Tommy"* Chu, Richard Yu, and Luke Vacek in 30 hours.
+Life on MARS (WorldGen) was developed at **SodaHacks** by Aniruddha Nrusimha, Christine Qian, Max Lin, *"Tommy"* MyeongJae Chu in 18 hours.

 ### Roadblocks